Sullenberger Aviation Museum: Establishment

-In 1991, Floyd Wilson, a former commander of the Carolinas Wing of the Confederate Air Force, and his wife Lois founded the Carolinas Historic Aviation Commission.
+In 1991, Floyd Wilson, a former commander of the Carolinas Wing of the Commemorative Air Force, and his wife Lois founded the Carolinas Historic Aviation Commission.
 The following year, Rowan County launched a bid to locate the proposed museum at the local airport.
 Two hangars at Charlotte Douglas International Airport had been donated to CHAC, but had to be moved to make room for expansion.
 (Note: Other interested airports included Rock Hill, Lincolnton and Concord.)
 In 1994, the group put together a proposal to display a B-25 that was to be recovered from Lake Murray.
 (Note: The aircraft would later go on display at the Southern Museum of Flight.)

 The museum received its first school group in early 1994.
 In 1996, the museum purchased a DC-3 from US Airways that had been painted to resemble an example operated by Piedmont Airlines.

 Many of the aircraft were acquired from the now-closed Florence Air & Missile Museum, formerly in Florence, South Carolina.
 A significant number of aircraft have also come from Marine Corps Air Station Cherry Point and Marine Corps Air Station New River.

 By 2004, the museum had purchased a prefabricated hangar from US Airways and planned to erect it on its grounds.

 The museum acquired a building from Morris Field, which it dedicated as the Thomas W. Ferebee Building in October 2005.

 The museum was initially located in the airport's original 1936 hangar, built by the Works Progress Administration.
 However, the construction of a new taxiway forced the museum to relocate to the 40,000 sqft former Wachovia Bank hangar, where it reopened on 10 June 2010.
 The new facility has enabled the majority of the aircraft to be inside a climate-controlled facility, as well as allowing for new displays.

 The museum operated three flyable aircraft, a DC-3 and two OV-1Ds, until the late 2000s.